Kometa-Team/Kometa/docs/defaults/movie/director.md

 # Director Collections

-The `director` Default Metadata File is used to dynamically create collections based on the most popular directors in your library.
+The `director` Default Collection File is used to dynamically create collections based on the most popular directors in your library.

 ## Requirements & Recommendations